mouseless/mouseless.codes/how-we-work.md

 :::columns

-#do-builds
+#baked-builds

 #### Tests and Coverage

-Check out one of our open source project, DO, to see how we utilize test automation;
+Check out one of our open source project, Baked, to see how we utilize test automation;

-:link-button{to="https://github.com/mouseless/do/actions/runs/8344718124" text="See in GitHub"}
+:link-button{to="https://github.com/mouseless/baked/actions/runs/9302744692" text="See in GitHub"}

 #net-upgrade